 Further changes were made in May 2007 relating to an expansion of the Authorised User clause and Secure Authentication definitions, dark archives used by the publisher and an indication of compliance with Project Transfer.

 In September 2008, the dark archives clause was strengthened and some minor changes were made to the Schedules to tighten-up the wording regarding subscription periods and fees.

 In May 2009, the Model Licence was amended for 2010.
-Additions included provisions regarding the permission to make use of the Licensed Material for text and data mining, as well as a new requirement on publishers to provide information on the licensed material to A–Z lists and link resolver vendors.
+Additions included provisions regarding the permission to make use of the Licensed Material for text- and data-mining, as well as a new requirement for publishers to provide information on the licensed material to A–Z lists and link resolver vendors.

 We have produced a MS Word document that outlines the procedure for completing and handling the NESLi2 licence.